-Hauraki School is committed to helping students achieve their potential and this is reflected in our consistent above National Standards data.
+Hauraki School is committed to helping students achieve their potential and this is reflected in our consistently strong National Curriculum results.
 It involves the teaching of a balanced programme with an emphasis on English and Maths but also Science, Social Science, Technology, P.E./Health, Visual Art, Music, Dance and Drama.

 Programmes are carefully planned so that they are relevant, meaningful, and children are motivated to learn, Creativity is built into the delivery of these so that students learn how to learn and are equipped with skills they can take through life.
 They are taught to ask good questions, problem solve, think critically and creatively, make informed decisions, and be capable, independent, and co-operative learners.

 Information Technology is very much part of the Hauraki School education programme.
 We are an Apple school and there are devices in all classrooms as well as interactive whiteboards.
 Each student in year 6 brings their own device or else they are provided with one by the school and daily work is completed on devices as well as books.

 Students are encouraged to have a strong sense of self-identity by knowing who they are, how they learn best, what their heritage is, and how to be a good citizen They are given skills to help foster a sense of connectedness, authentic understanding and appreciation of other people as well as their environment.
 An integral part of this is the explicit teaching of a values programme.